BillMuriu/Loom-stream/technologies-to-learn.md

 ->This makes signing in and signing out very very easy.

 4.Tanstack react Query
--> This will be useful for fetching data
+-> This will be useful for fetching data.

+5.TypeScript
+-> So that my code can be type-safe.